 I’ve kept diaries but, as mentioned in other posts, they’re always deadly boring…except for the one paragraph out of 500 you don’t want your mom, your lover, your boss, your children, your friends to read.
 So the whole little red or black book must be destroyed.

 Blog diaries are different.
 Others do, or at least can, read every entry.
 So while I do not have to wax eloquent for each or any posts, I really do not want to shame family or friends with entries that are seriously dumb.
 Pretty pictures are always good…and perhaps a poem or two.
 Then at the end of the year when the blog-book is published I really can feel okay about printing extra copies for my children that, when they read them long after I’m dead, will cause them to remember me fondly.

-Today’s escape includes no conversations however short; keeping the blinds drawn except on the window that looks out on my bamboo thicket—which hides the desert sun from view; a tropical rainstorm ap beaming me to Hilo, Hawaii, and doing nothing useful for actual work or task-work around the apartment.
+Today’s escape includes no conversations however short; keeping the blinds drawn except on the window that looks out on my bamboo thicket—which hides the desert sun from view; a tropical rainstorm ap beaming me to Hilo, Hawaii, and doing nothing useful for actual work-work or me-work around the apartment.

 The big red circles on the map are where we may/will/hope to go.
 (Celia hasn’t approved Asmara yet…I may have to strike that).

 It’s nearly noon.
-My goal is to avoid the usual dark and dreary anger and sadness that are in the forefront or background of nearly every waking hour of every day…just for a few hours.
+My goal is to avoid the dark and dreary anger and sadness that are in the forefront or background of nearly every waking hour…just for a few hours.
 I shouldn’t imply that all of my days are downers…they aren’t.
-I’m busy and healthy…etc. But it’s hard to keep the edginess of uncertainty at bay.
+I’m busy and healthy.
+But it’s hard to keep the edginess of uncertainty at bay.